A gentle introduction to mixture modeling using physical fitness performance data

-This is the peer reviewed version of the following supplement to chapter: Morin, A.J.S., & Wang, J.C.K.
+This record includes the peer reviewed version of the following supplement to chapter: Morin, A.J.S., & Wang, J.C.K.
 (2016).
 A gentle introduction to mixture modeling using physical fitness data.
 In N. Ntoumanis, & N. Myers (Eds.), An Introduction to Intermediate and Advanced Statistical Analyses for Sport and Exercise Scientists (pp. 183-210).
 London, UK: Wiley, which has been published in final form at [DOI unknown].
 This chapter may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Self-Archiving.

-4views this month
+9views this month

 3downloads this month